Focus on activities that bring revenue into your business

 That said, your posts have to also have substance and purpose.

 In other words, they have to really be great and help your audience accomplish something.
-If you’d like to learn a process for writing blog posts more quickly, I have developed a formula to help you create content.

 Think about each one of your posts as “pillar content.”
 These are the backbone of your marketing efforts.